briceburg/shell-helpers/README.md

 #### fetch the latest release (preferred)

-shell-helpers is packaged as a GitHub release -- meaning the scripts in lib.d/ are combined into a single file and published as a download.
+shell-helpers is packaged as a GitHub release -- meaning the scripts in lib.d/ are combined and published.

-two branches are provided -- `release` and `prerelease`, and we _try_ to follow semantic versioning(http://semver.org/) with both.

 ```
 cd /path/to/my-project
-REF=release curl ... > lib/helpers.sh
+curl -L URL_FROM_RELEASES_PAGE > lib/helpers.sh
 ```

 #### manually